zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	f_{\phi}(\phi) = e^{i m \phi}.
 $$

-Since the solutions of the Helmholtz equation that are continuous (within the domain), finite, and single-valued form a discrete set, the general solution of Equation 17.38 is
+Since the solutions of the Helmholtz equation that are continuous (within a certain domain), finite, and single-valued form a *discrete set*, the general solution of Equation 17.38 is

-$$ \tag{17.42}
+$$ \tag{17.44}
 \begin{aligned}
 	& f(r, \theta, \phi)
 	= - \sum_{m,n} c_{mn} \psi_{mn}(r, \theta, \phi),